FraggedNoob/GitLabTransfer/README.md

 JSON data before importing.

 ## Status and Limitations
-Seeing little else out on the internet this was a hack.
-It did what I wanted it to, but that's about it.
+I didn't see anything out there so I built something.
+It did just what I wanted it to, but that's about it.
+It isn't completely general-purpose (yet).
 Testing was limited.

 There are limitations with the GitLab API, so this won't give you a perfect project reproduction.
 However, it will bring over milestones, issues, and issue notes - which was enough for the original needs.
-It currently does not perform user mapping between systems.
+It currently does **not** perform user mapping between systems.
 (It shouldn't be difficult to add.)

 Please look at the GitLabTransfer javadoc for details.